 Hindu Religion and Culture

 Crucible of Cultures and Mozaic of Races

-Geographically, India is called as a Sub Continent.
-Because it has a very distinct geographical region with typically defined cultural and conventional boundaries rather than strict scientific criteria.
-And whether it was in the ancient society or midieval or modern, India lived and carried on as a a crucible of cultures and mosaic of races.
-The Country was and is thus multilingual and multi racial.
-No race of the World is unrepresented in India and no religion is not seen on Indian soil.
-Every stock arrived from outside Iwhich turned up into Indian soil became sons of the soil and upheld rich cultural traditions of the country in the course of time.
+India is referred to as a subcontinent geographically. contrary to rigorous scientific standards, it has a fairly specific geographic area with usually specified cultural and customary limits.
+And whether it was in the ancient society or midieval or modern, India lived and carried on as a crucible of cultures and a mosaic of races.
+The nation was and continued to be both multiracial and multilingual.
+No race in the World is unrepresented in India, and no religion is not seen on Indian land.
+Over time, every foreign stock that landed in India became a son of the land and perpetuated the rich heritage of the country’s culture.

 Hindu religious sects

-There is a new religion created by Guru Nanak by amalgamating Hindu and Islamic thougts and practices.
-Parallelly every village will have a local female guardian deity who will be feared and worshipped by all villagers irrespective of their sectoral differences.
-And there is no denial that there occurred fights between different religious sects at various times.
-But they were sporadic and as time passed the differences got evened out and vehicle of greater dharma carries forward.
+There is a new religion founded by Guru Nanak by amalgamating Hindu and Islamic concepts and practices.
+By parallel, every village will have a local female guardian deity that every resident, irrespective of sectoral differences, will fear and worship.
+In addition, there is no doubt that disputes between various religious factions occurred at various times throughout history.
+But they were temporary, and as time passed, differences gradually evened out, and the vehicle higher dharma moves forward.

+Hindu Religion and Culture